Wallywex/Portfolio/README.md

 Simply open the `index.html` file in a browser.
 Make sure the CV file (`cv.pdf`) is saved in the same folder if you want to use the download feature.

-Let me know if you want this saved inside your project or need a version with your personal branding.